—————————————————————————————————————————————

 baptized.(5)

-appears that Georges Rapareilliet carried the same stigma as did William the
+that Georges Rapareilliet carried the same stigma as did William the Conqueror

-Conqueror and many other noted people.
-This, and the fact that he was the
+and many other noted people.
+This, and the fact that he was the youngest child,

-youngest child, less likely to inherit property than his older brothers, could
+less likely to inherit property than his older brothers, could help to explain

-accepted Protestantism in Amsterdam, or have received Protestant teachings at
+in Amsterdam, or have received Protestant teachings at home in Valenciennes.

-accept this George Rapareilliet as the future husband of Catherine Trico and as
+this George Rapareilliet as the future husband of Catherine Trico and as a

-Born in April 1604 he was still nineteen on 13 January 1624, as his marriage
+April 1604 he was still nineteen on 13 January 1624, as his marriage record

 4.